In this Section:

 How will I know if I am shortlisted for an Interview and when are they held?

-Interviews are conducted at the beginning of August.
+Interviews will be conducted in August.
 You will be notified by email if you have been successful in gaining an interview.

 When will I find out if my application is successful?

-PMCV conduct the computer matching service which places graduate nurses with hospitals.
-If you have been successful in getting a position at Austin Health a member of the GNP team will ring you on the day the results are released, Wednesday October 9th.
+The Allocation and Placement System, run by PMCV, conduct the computer matching service which places graduate nurses with hospitals.
+If you have been successful in getting a position at Austin Health a member of the GNP team will ring you on the day the results are released.

 My appraisal is over 10 pages long, what should I do?